PowerShell/PSResourceGet/Docs/RegisterPSResourceRepository.md

 Parameter Sets: NameParameterSet, PSGalleryParameterSet
 ```

-### -Authentication
+### -CredentialInfo

-Specifies a hashtable of vault and secret names as Authentication information for the repository.
+Specifies a hashtable of vault and secret names as CredentialInfo for the repository.

 ```yml
 Type: Hashtable